ismop/dap/doc/api/profiles.md

 ## List profiles

-Get a list of all profiles present in the registry or search for sections which are contained by a polygon.
+Get a list of all profiles present in the registry or search for profiles which are contained by a polygon.
 You need to authorize yourself with an administrator account (a token).
-Sections represent cross-sections of the embankment (levee) and aggregate sensors.
-Each sensor may belong to a single section.
-If you want to search for sections which are contained by a polygon feature, you need to pass the WKT (Well-Known Text) definition of this feature as an option in the GET request, with URL encoding applied.
+Profiles represent cross-profiles of the embankment (levee) and aggregate sensors.
+Each sensor may belong to a single profile.
+If you want to search for profiles which are contained by a polygon feature, you need to pass the WKT (Well-Known Text) definition of this feature as an option in the GET request, with URL encoding applied.
 The WKT definition of a polygon looks like this:

 ```